Research Themes

 Correia, H. E. (2018) Spatiotemporally explicit model averaging for forecasting of Alaskan groundfish catch.
 Ecology & Evolution.
 8(24):12308–12321.

-With collaborators in public health, economics, and agriculture, I integrate causal, statistical, and mathematical modeling approaches to examine the implications of behavior on human and environmental health and identify intervention pathways for potential use in public policy.
+With collaborators in public health, economics, and agriculture, I integrate causal, statistical, machine learning, AI, and mathematical modeling approaches to examine the implications of behavior on human and environmental health and identify intervention pathways for potential use in public policy.
 My research in this area includes identifying causal factors contributing to HIV-related stigma in eastern Africa, predicting and explaining persistence of conservation practices such as cover-cropping, and modeling the effects of vaccine hesitancy on emerging disease dynamics.

 Scatterplot of association between formal education and HIV-related stigma in four East African countries with nonlinear regression lines approximating the strength of the association